 We need grace for other people

 We need grace for ourselves, and humility, so that we can then turn around and give grace to other people.
 Yes, Susan may be very annoying in preaching about her new diet (that she’s probably just going to drop after three months).
-Yes, Katie really may be ill-advised to let her toddler eat so much candy and sweets.
+Sure, Katie really may be ill-advised to let her toddler eat so much candy and sweets.

 Yes, we are human, and we have problems.
 We can be petty, judgmental, insecure wrecks at time.
 But we need each other, and the glue that keeps us together and relationships secure is love.
 A love that is willing to overlook the faults of others.
 I’m not saying it’s always easy, but I am saying that giving love and grace to each other is always worth it.